 3. Define the high-value items to promote with your video

 One thing that most B2B marketers tend to leave out is defining the high-value items that you’ll promote with your video content.
 Successfully pulling this off will trigger your target audience to act.

 Have you ever thought about what high-value content comprises?
 They are content that your audience finds so worthwhile that they link to it, share it socially, and talk about it in their circle.
 High-value content is about the audience; it isn’t about you.
-It’s also what Google search amongst millions of others.
+It’s also what Google searches amongst millions of others.

 100% of the time, I believe it’s essential to create content that is focused on your audience — content that speaks to their problems or reflects news and trends in your industry.
-It is these content that will drive the conversation and eventually conversion forward.
+It is this content that will drive the conversation and eventually conversion forward.